Copyright © 2017 by Robert B. Thompson.

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

 God gave us a new covenant because the Jews were not keeping His laws.
-Now we are teaching that we have a better covenant under which we do not have to keep God’s moral precepts!
-Jews adhering to the Law of Moses will probably lead a more righteous life than the Christians trusting in grace to bring them to Heaven.
+Now we believers are teaching that we have a better covenant under which we do not have to keep God’s moral precepts!
+Jews who are adhering to the Law of Moses will probably lead more righteous lives than the Christians trusting in grace to bring them to Heaven.

-Those who have done what is good will rise to live, and those who have done what is evil will rise to be condemned.
+Those who have done good will rise to live, and those who have done evil will rise to be condemned.
 (John 5:29—NIV)